 So let's take a look at the best Micro Four Thirds cameras today.
 We've split these into sections, with top-end cameras first, enthusiast models next and budget / beginner cameras in our third section.
-The good part is that every group has plenty of option, so whatever your level, there will likely be a great Micro Four Thirds camera for you.
+The good part is that every group has plenty of options, so whatever your level there will likely be a great camera for you.

 Top-end cameras for stills and video

 Don't let the "OM-1" name fool you into thinking this is a camera from yesteryear – this packs the technology of tomorrow.
 The world's only IP53 weather-sealed camera, and the world's first Cross Quad Pixel AF camera, it is also packed with bleeding-edge computational photography tech, image stabilization that blows everything else out of the water, and ISO performance that promises parity with full frame sensors.